 Margaret’s areas of practice comprise wide-ranging matters including shareholder disputes, employment matters, and sale of goods.
 She specializes in minority oppression claims and share valuation disputes.

-Margaret has significant experience in proceedings before the Singapore International Commercial Court.
+Margaret has significant experience in proceedings before the Singapore International Commercial Court (SICC).
 She has appeared before all levels of the Singapore courts.
 Margaret has also been appointed amicus curiae under the Supreme Court’s inaugural Young Amicus Curiae Scheme.

 Additionally, Margaret regularly advises and acts for multinational corporations in international arbitrations.
 She has experience as arbitrator under the ICC and SIAC Rules.
 Margaret was a Council Member of the Singapore Institute of Arbitrators and a member of the Core Committee of the ICC Arbitration Group in Singapore.
-She is currently the subject editor (arbitration) for the SAL (Singapore Academy of Law) Practitioner and a sub-committee member of the ICC Arbitration Group in Singapore.
-Margaret is also a Fellow of the Chartered Institute of Arbitrators and a member of the ICC Institute of World Business Law.
+She is currently the is the subject editor (arbitration) for the Singapore Academy of Law (SAL) Practitioner, a sub-committee member of the ICC Arbitration Group in Singapore and a member of the YSIAC (Young SIAC) Council.

-Margaret is recognized for her expertise in Benchmark Litigation Asia-Pacific, where she is described as being “able to quickly understand the contractual points that were at issue”, presenting the claims “in a way that made the points hard to argue against”, and being “very effective at putting forward the [client’s] case”.
-GAR (Global Arbitration Review) 100 also notes that Margaret has been "praised" for her "knowledge of cases and law".
+Margaret is recognized for her expertise in multiple legal publications.
+Legal 500 Asia Pacific notes that Margaret is “really good, articulate and highly diligent – great on feet and on paper”.
+She is also “hardworking and knows the law at her fingertips”.
+In Benchmark Litigation Asia-Pacific, Margaret is described as being “able to quickly understand the contractual points that were at issue”, presenting the claims “in a way that made the points hard to argue against”, and being “very effective at putting forward the [client’s] case”.
+Global Arbitration Review (GAR) notes that Margaret has been “praised” for her “knowledge of cases and law” and is “always willing to help”.
+Who’s Who Legal: Southeast Asia also recommends her for both arbitration and commercial litigation.

 - Acted to successfully resist the setting aside of an ICC arbitration award that was made in favour of an Asian government.
 The matter related to a major international transport facility, and the amount in dispute was in excess of US$1 billion.